hugsy/ctfhub/README.md

 I discovered [HedgeDoc](https://demo.hedgedoc.org/features?both) (aka. old CodiMD), an awesome platform, 100% Markdown, easily integrable.
 This project is just an eye-candy around using HedgeDoc as a central platform when doing a challenge collaboratively.

 It's a toy project, so there's a lot of TODOs, features will be added (slowly).

+### Notes

+Flag images are downloaded from https://flagpedia.net/